 What Is The Frozen Four In Hockey?

 The Frozen Four is the annual semifinals and finals of the NCAA Division I Men’s Ice Hockey Tournament.
 This part of the tournament is played at a neutral site that is selected before the season starts.
-For the entire tournament, 16 teams play through four rounds to crown the champion.
-The champion for each of the six conferences automatically qualifies for the tournament, while there are 10 at-large bids given out to other worthy teams that did not win their conference tournament.
+Read on to learn more about the Frozen Four in hockey.

 Frozen Four History

 The NCAA coined the term “Frozen Four” in 1999.
 However, the NCAA Division I Men’s Ice Hockey National Tournament was first held in 1948, nine years after NCAA Division I Men’s Basketball began the Final Four.
 The first-ever National Championship was won by Michigan in an 8-4 victory over Dartmouth.
 The tournament originally featured four teams, with a semifinal and final game.
 However, the NCAA Division I Men’s Ice Hockey Tournament expanded as time went on.

 Here is a timeline describing how many teams were featured in the tournament:

 - 1988-2002: 12 teams